troychaplin/smart-media-replacement/readme.txt

 = Can I disable dimension enforcement for specific images? =

-Yes, developers can use the `replace_media_enforce_dimensions` filter to disable or customize dimension enforcement for specific attachments.
+Yes, developers can use the `smart_media_replacement_enforce_dimensions` filter to disable or customize dimension enforcement for specific attachments.
 See the Developer Hooks section for details.

 == Screenshots ==